MaastrichtU-CDS/LinkedDicom/README.md

 * The use as command-line utility is below

 ## Use as command-line utility
-At the moment, there is one command line to parse a given folder.
-This is done using the `ldcm-parse` command.
+At the moment, there are two command line utilities:

+- Parsing folders locally using `ldcm-parse`
+- A DICOM SCP service using `ldcm-scp`

+### Parsing folders locally
+This tool can be usefull if you have a (limited) folder of DICOM files and want to create a local turtle file.
 A full description of the command is given when executing `ldcm-parse --help`.

 A copy of this help is presented below: